kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/add_topological.md

-# Add topological Relationships of sub-devices
+# Add Topological Relationships of Sub-devices

 An edge can publish a message to this topic to request EnOS Cloud to add the topological relationship between the edge and a sub-device.